Criminal Justice Scholarship

 - Students who are currently enrolled in post-secondary education or high school seniors/recent high school graduates who are pursuing post-secondary education in the criminal justice field

 - Must be full time or part time students enrolled in classes for the current year.

-- All applications (including essay) must be submitted to Scholarship @ Crimcheck (no spaces) by August 1, 2018
+- All applications (including essay) must be submitted to Scholarship @ Crimcheck.com (no spaces, click the link) by August 1, 2019

 - To be considered, the following must be submitted together: your information (name, email & phone), transcript of proof of enrollment & a 1-2 page essay (details below)